danloveg/ytbdl/README.md

 ## Changing yt-dlp's Behaviour

 You may change how yt-dlp behaves by specifying arguments on the command line, or by adding arguments to the configuration file.
+[Click here for a list of yt-dlp options](https://github.com/yt-dlp/yt-dlp#usage-and-options).

 To pass options to `yt-dlp` from the command line, use the `--ytdl-args` option: